Terry Matterson: Personal life

 Matterson has a son named Charlie Matterson.

 In January 2010, Matterson lost his left ring finger in a training accident where his wedding ring snagged on a fence.
 Surgery to re-attach the finger was unsuccessful, however Matterson seemed unaffected by the trauma, continuing to coach the Castleford Tigers the next week.
-His older brother Greg Matterson became the head coach of New South Wales Cup side Newtown Jets.
+His older brother Greg Matterson became the head coach of NSW Cup side Newtown Jets.
 Matterson is the uncle of Parramatta Eels' Ryan Matterson.